sunnylau175/DiscrepancyFinder/README.md

 Technologies used:

-JavaFX: FXML, multi-threading
+JavaFX FXML, multi-threading
-Library: Apache POI, HyperSQL (HSQLDB)
+Library - Apache POI, HyperSQL (HSQLDB)
-Algorithm: Quick Sort, Binary Search
+Algorithm - Quick Sort, Binary Search

 How it works:
 The program creates common data model to store data which are read from excel files since different excel file has different format and sign.